ChrisHowd/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 You now have an app sending telemetry from a device, and a back-end app acknowledging receipt of the data.
 In the next Exercise you will begin work on the steps that handle the control side - what to do when issues arise with the data.

-### Exercise 4: Write Code to Invoke a Direct Method
+### Exercise 4: Include Code to Invoke a Direct Method

 Calls from the back-end app to invoke direct methods can include multiple parameters as part of the payload.
 Direct methods are typically used to turn features of the device off and on, or specify settings for the device.